lukaszKasprzyckiVirtusLab/developer-react-test-solution/README.md

 ### Bonus tasks

-If after main task you still have some time, you can implement bonus tasks.
+If after completing the main task you still have some time, you can implement bonus tasks.
-Please, do not start with the bonus tasks till you finish the main one.
+Please, do not start with the bonus tasks until you finish the main one.

 #### Data Sources

 There are 3 buttons in the appbar of the app (Versions, Products, Regions).
 These buttons match the names of dataSource files (./src/dataSources).

-1. Implement data source file switch based on selected button in appbar
+1. Implement data source file switching based on the selected button in the appbar
-2. All related components should react on data source change an rerender with data from relevant data source file
+2. All related components should react on data source change and rerender with data from the relevant data source file
-3. Selected data source should be highlighted in appbar
+3. The selected data source should be highlighted in appbar

 #### Custom Heatmap Table

-Implement custom heatmap table based on Material UI Table Component and render it at first postion on the main screen
+Implement a custom heatmap table based on Material UI Table Component and render it at the first postion on the main screen